OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

-4. Note that the code is searching for "Contoso", the search method returns a collection of ranges matching the search criteria, the code iterates through that collection and wraps each instance with a content control.
-Note that you are adding each content control a tag with a "customer" title, this is important as we will use this information in the next exercise to replace the content of all the content controls with this tag with a new customer.
+4. Note that the code is searching for "Contoso".
+The search method returns a collection of ranges matching the search criteria.
+The code iterates through that collection and wraps each instance with a content control.
+Note that you are adding to each content control a tag with a "customer" title.
+This is important as we will use this information in the next exercise to replace the content of all the content controls with this tag with a new customer's name.

 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
 After the starting document gets inserted, click on the  **Step 3: Search and Templetize!** button to try your code.
 Each "Contoso" instance should be wrapped with a content control and with a yellow highlight.
 For visibility purposes we are also adding a red font color and yellow highlight to each search result instance.
 Your document should look like this after you click on the Step 1 and Step 3 buttons: